demether-xyz/demether-ethereum/README.md

 - frxETH: Primary ETH staking strategy
 - EigenLayer: Additional yield through restaking

+## Protocol Flow

+1. Users deposit ETH (or WETH) into DepositsManagerL1 or DepositsManagerL2.
+2. The protocol mints DETH/DOFT tokens representing the user's share.
+3. Deposited ETH is sent to the LiquidityPool for yield generation.
+4. LiquidityPool stakes ETH using frxETH and potentially restakes using EigenLayer.
+5. Yields are accumulated and reflected in the increasing value of DETH/DOFT tokens.
+6. Cross-chain operations are facilitated by the Messenger contract using StarGate Bridge.

-## Processes
+## Key Processes

-### Sync Rate on L2 Chains
+### Syncing Rate on L2 Chains

 The liquid token rates originate from the L1 chain and are propagated to the L2 chains.
 The rate is used to determine the amount of liquid tokens to mint when a user deposits ETH.
 To avoid staleness of the rate on any L2, if the rate has not been updated after a given time, the contract will not allow further deposits or withdrawals until a new rate is synced.

 To update the rate, call `syncRate()` on `DepositsManagerL1.sol`, providing the `chainId` and the appropriate gas fees.

-### Sync Tokens from L2 Chains to L1
+### Syncing Tokens from L2 to L1

-The syncTokens() function on DepositsManagerL2.sol allows users to sync tokens from L2 to L1.
-This function requires paying gas fees, which can be quoted by calling quoteLayerZero() on Messenger.sol.
+The `syncTokens()` function on `DepositsManagerL2.sol` allows users to sync tokens from L2 to L1.
+This function requires paying gas fees, which can be quoted by calling `quoteLayerZero()` on `Messenger.sol`.

-### Add Liquidity and Mint sfrxETH
+### Adding Liquidity and Minting sfrxETH

 Deposits from both L1 and L2 remain in the DepositsManager contract.
-A public call to addLiquidity() initiates the process of moving the funds to the pool, minting sfrxETH, and staking into EigenLayer.
+A public call to `addLiquidity()` initiates the process of moving the funds to the pool, minting sfrxETH, and staking into EigenLayer.

+## Security Considerations

+- Upgradeable contracts with access control
+- Integration with established protocols (frxETH, EigenLayer)
+- Cross-chain message verification and security measures